01binary/zeroweb/src/articles/kalman-filter.md

 The first special thing about the Kalman filter is that it blends *measurements* with *predictions*, depending on which can provide the most accurate estimate:

-1. Start with initial guess as the first prediction
++ Start with an initial guess as the first estimate
++ Determine how certain the estimate is
-2. Take a measurement
++ Take a measurement
-3. Determine how much to correct prediction with measurement
++ Determine how certain the measurement is
-4. Calculate estimate by blending prediction with measurement
++ Blend prediction with measurement depending on which is more certain
-5. Predict the next state by using a mathematical model
++ Predict the next estimate

 We will examine each of these steps in detail in the following sections.